The Association owns two big harmoniums, both of which have been owned by Albert Alain.

 The chest had to be modified at both ends, in order to fit with the (not original) wind supply system.
 It could be that it is one of the two original chests, but replaced differently.
 Some holes have been drilled without proper tools, then closed again, probably after unsuccessful attempts to increase the range of the keyboard.

-Two careful repairs (Jean-Louis Loriaut, Marc Fitze) have nevertheless made the instrument playable again.
+Two careful repairs (Jean-Louis Loriaut, Marc Fitze) have nevertheless made the instrument more or less playable again.

 The reasons for the fragility of the harmonium could easily be traced.
 The case has lost its solidity : any small change of position can provoke cyphers and other defects.
 Certain vital parts have been attached to the case with metal angles installed by Albert Alain : the slightest torsion can generate untightness and other problems in the chest.